roman-right/beanie-index-demo/articles/eng.md

 ## Upload the map file

-I will create an endpoint to upload `.KML` map files to the service.
-To parse the file I'll use the `PyKML` library.
+I will create an endpoint for uploading `.KML` map files to the service.
+To parse the file I will use the `PyKML` library.

 ```python
 @place_router.post("/upload/", response_model=StatusResponse)